Joelle Rankins Goodwin

 Tips for college success: Good time management is one of the most important aspects in starting your college career.
 Make time for school, studying, exercise, family, friends, and alone time.

-Why you decided to work at the UO: I love the atmosphere, the excitement, the students, and that there is always something going on.
+Why I decided to work at the UO: I love the atmosphere, the excitement, the students, and that there is always something going on.
 At UO, I feel that I’m always part of something bigger than myself.

 Most memorable college class: African American History was the first opportunity to learn more about my heritage.
 This wasn’t just a class about Dr. Martin Luther King Jr. or Rosa Parks (both very important people in our history)—which is what we got in high school—there was so much more.